SOMERTON MAN MYSTERY

 2. Discovered that the number 70 was written onto the inscribed copy of the Rubaiyat by Alf Boxall AFTER the Stuart Littlemore interview in 1977/78.

-3. Discovery of microcode within the letters of the Verse 70 inscription.
+3. Discovery of microcode within the letters of the Verse 70 inscription and the throughout the title page.

 4. Discovery of microcode within the letters of the TAMAM SHUD torn slip